Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_03_Evaluation_Explained.md

 Let's start by examining the CI Pipeline in reverse order, from the last to the first stage.

 1. The ultimate goal is to deploy a stable and reliable build to the production environment.
-The `deployment-production` job, located in the `Deploy-production` stage, is responsible for installing the app-simplenode into the production environment.
-Additionally, the `dynatrace-deploy-event-production` notifies Dynatrace about this deployment, which can be viewed on the `Releases` page.
+The `3-Deploy App Production` job, located in the `Deploy Production` stage, is responsible for installing the app-simplenode into the production environment.
+Additionally, the `4-Send DT Deploy Event Production` notifies Dynatrace about this deployment, which can be viewed on the `Releases` page.

    However, before we can proceed to this stage, we need to ensure that the build in the staging environment is of sufficient quality to be promoted to the production environment.
-This is where the `Validate-release` stage comes into play.
+This is where the `Validate Release` stage comes into play.

 2. For the Release Validation, one single job is enough:

-   `Validate-release` stage `srg-release-validation` job: here it will send an event to trigger a `Workflow` to perform an evaluation through `Site Reliability Guardian` and process the results.
+   `Validate Release` stage `Validate Release with SRG` job: here it will send an event to trigger a `Workflow` to perform an evaluation through `Site Reliability Guardian` and process the results.
    If you click on the job to see the job logs, you will notice `DT automation` tool is leveraged to perform the evaluation.
 For the details, please click here: [dynatrace-automation-tools](https://github.com/dynatrace-ace/dynatrace-automation-tools/blob/10-feature-poc-srg-execute-evaluation/docs/Site-Reliability-Guardian/SRGAutomation.md)

     ![gitlab-cicd](assets/gitlab_cicd_pipeline_success_jobdetails_1.png)